Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 is the latest version of the Bluetooth standard, which was announced in July 2021, but was not officially released until May 2022.
 However, this does not mean that devices released in 2021 cannot be compatible with Bluetooth 5.3.

 Indeed, some device manufacturers anticipated the release of Bluetooth 5.3 and integrated Bluetooth chips capable of supporting this version .
-So, these devices can benefit from Bluetooth 5.3 improvements with a simple software update .
+Therefore, these devices can benefit from the improvements of Bluetooth 5.3 through a simple software update .

 For example, the Samsung Galaxy S21, released in January 2021, uses a Qualcomm QCC3056 Bluetooth chip, which is compatible with Bluetooth 5.3.
 Similarly, the Xiaomi Mi 11, released in February 2021, uses a Qualcomm QCC5144 Bluetooth chip, which is also compatible with Bluetooth 5.3